Cardiac Clinical Decision Unit (CCDU)

 - new-onset atrial fibrillation

-Congestive heart failure often means repeated trips to the hospital.
+Congestive heart failure (CHF) often means repeated trips to the hospital.
 The Hospital’s Congestive Heart Failure Clinic will help people remain in their homes through the efforts of a team of health professionals dedicated to each patient.
-Currently the service is available on a limited basis but will expand to its own clinic location in January.
+They're teaching patients how to manage complex CHF and stay healthy in order to reduce admissions and readmissions.

 A new PET/CT scanner will consolidate imaging services and bring advanced imaging capabilities for diagnosing cardiac conditions.
 The one test evaluates blood flow through the heart while viewing the heart’s anatomy.